 What Is Employer Or Workplace Retaliation?

-Workplace retaliation occurs when your employer takes any kind of adverse or negative action against you after you file a complaint or engage in a “protected activity.”
+Workplace retaliation occurs when your employer takes a material adverse or negative action against you after you file a complaint or engage in a “protected activity.”
 A protected activity is anything that asserts your rights as an employee.

 When Are You Protected From Workplace Retaliation?